 We choose to view the task of picking out relevant traces as a finite-state automaton recognising some language.
 This is a rather pervasive idea in the field, and much of the related work shares it.
-Again, however, care must be taken.

-CHALLENGE 1 (AUTOMATON CONSTRUCTION).
+CHALLENGE 1 (Automaton Construction).
 Using automata to implement trace monitors is a natural idea, but some care must be taken.